SajeelKA/MultiModalTransformer/README.md

 #### Next, you can open the runTrainingScript.ipynb file and login to huggingface through the command-line using a token generated from a huggingface account

 #### After that, you can run the cell which runs the file "Train.py" to be able to run the training.

+#### When training starts, we can notice within the first few minutes, that the model starts learns the output text

 ### Hyper-parameters that can be input to the train script: